EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/upgrade/README.md

 |------------|--------|----------|------------------------------|----------------------------------------------------------|
 | ```path``` | String | No       | ```"ups-tl-01_12_05c.bin"``` | The upgrade ```.bin``` file, downloaded from Tripp Lite. |

 Uploads the specified SNMP Device Firmware.
 If the specified (or default) configuration file does not exist, this function will return ```-1```.
-Otherwise, no value will be returned.
+Otherwise, ```0``` will be returned.
 Please note that the cards may not accept configuration files that do not use the  ```.bin``` file extension.
 Also, after upgrade files are uploaded, the card will become unresponsive for ~1 minute.
 Therefore, if further configuration is needed after uploading a file, you should pause your program before continuing.
 Example:

 ```python